Tim O'Hare: Tarrant County Judge

 In 2022, O'Hare ran for County Judge of Tarrant County.
 He defeated former Fort Worth mayor Betsy Price, who was supported by incumbent judge B. Glen Whitley and Mattie Parker, in the Republican primary with the support of Donald Trump.
 He was elected in the general election, defeating Democratic nominee Deborah Peoples with 53% of the vote.
 Writing for the Fort Worth Star-Telegram, Abby Church said "O’Hare’s induction onto the commissioners court marks a transition in Tarrant County politics.
 The county has largely been governed by middle-right leadership from Whitley, a Republican, and Tom Vandergriff, who was county judge for 16 years before Whitley.
 With O’Hare, the county takes a sharper turn to the right."

 In 2024, O'Hare was a speculated candidate for retiring U.S. Representative Kay Granger's 12th district seat, but opted to remain in his position.

 In May 2025, when there were two Democrats and two Republicans on the Tarrant County Commissioners Court, O'Hare declared that the ongoing process of redistricting Tarrant County precincts was "purely 100% about partisan politics", as he detailed that "my plan and what I campaigned on openly and publicly, dating as far back as May 2021", is to "pass a map that guarantees, or comes as close as you can to guarantee, three Republican commissioners" in Tarrant County out of four, as O'Hare thought that "Tarrant County would be better served if we have strong Republican leadership".

+In O'Hare's three years as County Judge, the Tarrant County Commissioners Court added a property homestead exemption and passed property tax rates for Tarrant County and the Tarrant County Hospital District below each entity's No-New-Revenue Rate.
+The Tarrant County Operating Budget has decreased by $81 million over those three years as well.